-The remedial measures described above that have been implemented in the quarter ended June 30, 2012 to address the material weaknesses have materially affected, or are reasonably likely to materially affect, the Company's internal control over financial reporting.
+The remedial measures described above that have been implemented, or the implementation of which has continued, in the quarter ended September 30, 2012 to address the material weaknesses have materially affected, or are reasonably likely to materially affect, the Company's internal control over financial reporting.

 The Company continues to implement in its different business units a new financial management solution as part of its integrated platform.
-With the conversion of additional business units during the second quarter of 2012, the overall implementation of this financial management solution is considered to have materially affected, or is reasonably likely to materially affect, the Company's internal control over financial reporting in that several new automated controls were introduced to complement or replace certain existing controls.
+With the conversion of additional business units during the second quarter of 2012, the overall implementation of this financial management solution is considered to have materially affected, or is reasonably likely to materially affect, the Company's internal control over financial reporting in the third quarter of 2012 in that several new automated controls have been introduced to complement or replace certain existing controls.